 #BCTECHSummit showcases B.C. innovation that’s solving global problems

 The fourth annual #BCTECHSummit, presented by Rogers, concluded yesterday, attracting more than 3,500 full delegates over the course of three days while showcasing B.C.
-Innovation in its modern meaning is a "new idea, creative thoughts, new imaginations in form of device or method".
-Innovation is often also viewed as the application of better solutions that meet new requirements, unarticulated needs, or existing market needs. solving global problems.
+A new method, idea or product. solving global problems.
 The event, which has become Western Canada’s largest annual innovation conference, brought together more than 1,200 organizations from around the world.

 “Businesses all over the world are quickly realizing that tech and innovation are revolutionizing every part of our global economy,” says Innovate BC’s President and CEO, Raghwa Gopal.
 “That’s why year after year, this event draws more people, from an increasing breadth of industries.
 The 2019 #BCTECHSummit has truly become a one-stop shop for industry leaders, government, investors, and entrepreneurs to come together to learn, share, and collaborate.”

 This year’s event welcomed delegates from 15 different countries and more than three dozen unique sectors.
 Other highlights included: